mit212/lab3_2024/README.md

 4. Open `src/matlab/SerialTest.m` in MATLAB.
 5. Change the port name in `s1 = serialport(...)` (lines 28-29).
 6. Run `src/matlab/SerialTest.m`.
 You should see four lines representing encoder positions and velocities.
 Feel free to rotate the links to verify that the values change accordingly.
+7. Close the plot and enter `clear` in the Command Window at the bottom of the screen in MATLAB.
+This will make sure your serial port is freed up so you can upload to the microcontroller later.

 ## 3 Step Response in Joint Space
 Estimated time of completion: 20 min